Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Multipole Theory of Brewster Angles

-It is possible to demonstrate that the magnetic dipole Brewster angle, equation 8, leads to the same tangent equation as the electric dipole Brewster angle in equation 5, as is shown in supplemental information section S1.3.
-Assuming the toroidal part of the EQ term is sufficiently small, then the behavior of the s-polarization EQ Brewster angle is the same as that of the MD, which we demonstrate in the supplemental material S2.6.
+It is possible to demonstrate that the magnetic dipole Brewster angle, equation 8, leads to the same tangent equation as the electric dipole Brewster angle in equation 5, as is shown in supplemental material, section II D. Assuming the second term of the EQ moment is sufficiently small, then the behaviour of the s-polarization EQ Brewster angle is the same as that of the MD, which we demonstrate in the supplemental material, section II E. We also show in Figures S9 (a) and (d) and S10 (a)-(e) that the fractions presented in equations 9, 10 and are all equal to 2 at their Brewster angles of 64 degrees.
 A similar equivalence has been demonstrated in the reflection coefficients of these two multipoles for normal incidence elsewhere \cite{Li2021}.
-The magnetic quadrupole Brewster angle occurs at 34 degrees and 905 nm, see Figure \ref{figBAlignement} (f).
+Thus, we can state that the ED, MD and EQ Brewster angle occur at the same angle, but different polarizations and wavelengths.